 Finding Yourself On Stream

-The final chapter, and the most important one.
 Everything else in this guide is mechanics — schedules, frameworks, pipelines, math.
-This chapter is about the thing those mechanics are in service of:
+This chapter is about what the mechanics are in service of:

 The pitch: "Build a personal brand!
 Find your niche!
 Create your content pillar!
 Develop your signature catchphrase!"